clarinsi/Corplus/README.md

 Corplus is a specialised concordancer developed for exploring corpora that contain annotated language corrections.
 Unlike typical concordancers, Corplus enables the retrieval and comparison of both erroneous and corrected forms within a text.
 This makes it particularly useful for research in first and second language acquisition, learner corpus analysis, and language teaching.

-The tool has already been used with two Slovene corpora: the KOST learner corpus (https://viri.cjvt.si/kost/en/) and the Šolar developmental corpus (https://viri.cjvt.si/solar/en/).
+The tool has already been used with two Slovene corpora: the CORPLUS learner corpus (https://viri.cjvt.si/corplus/en/) and the Šolar developmental corpus (https://viri.cjvt.si/solar/en/).
 Its flexible design allows it to be adapted for different languages and corpus types.

 ## Deployment